payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 • describe the purpose of the defense in depth model
 - A <b>Defense-in-Depth</b> strategy uses a series of mechanisms to slow the advance of an attack that aims at acquiring unauthorized access to data.
 The objective is to protect information and prevent it from being stolen by those who aren't authorized to access it.
   - Each layer provides protection so that if one layer is breached, a subsequent layer is already in place to prevent further exposure.
 This approach removes reliance on any single layer of protection.
 It slows down an attack and provides alert telemetry that security teams can act upon, either automatically or manually.
-    - Physical Security - the first line of defense to protect computing hardware in the datacenter
+    - <b>Physical Security</b> - the first line of defense to protect computing hardware in the datacenter
       - Physically securing access to buildings and controlling access to computing hardware within the datacenter
-    - Identity and Access - controls access to infrastructure and change control
+    - <b>Identity and Access</b> - controls access to infrastructure and change control
       - control access to infrastructure and change control
       - use SSO and MFA
       - audit events and changes
-    - Perimeter - uses distributed denial of service (DDoS) protection to filter larger-scale attacks before they can cause a denial of service for users
+    - <b>Perimeter</b> - uses distributed denial of service (DDoS) protection to filter larger-scale attacks before they can cause a denial of service for users
       - use DDoS protection to filter large-scale attacks before they can affect the availability of a system for users
       - use perimeter firewalls to identify and alert malicious attacks against your network
       - at the network perimeter it's about protecting network-based attacks against your resources
-    - Network - limits communications between resources through segmentation and access controls
+    - <b>Network</b> - limits communications between resources through segmentation and access controls
       - limit communication between resources
       - deny by default
       - restrict inbound internet access and limit outbound access where appropriate
       - implement secure connectivity to on-premises networks
       - at this layer the focus is on limiting network connectivity across all your resource to allow only what's required
-    - Compute - secure access to VMs
+    - <b>Compute</b> - secure access to VMs
       - implement endpoint protection on devices and keep systems patches and current
-    - Application - helps ensure that apps are secure and free of security vulnerabilities
+    - <b>Application</b> - helps ensure that apps are secure and free of security vulnerabilities
       - store sensitive app secrets in a secure storage medium
       - make security a design requirement for all application development
-    - Data - controls access to business and customer data that you need to protect
+    - <b>Data</b> - controls access to business and customer data that you need to protect
 • Describe the purpose of Microsoft Defender for Cloud
 ## Describe Azure Management and Governance